jo-tan/42_Born2beroot/README.md

 Project Goal:
-+To setup a virtual computer with either Debian or Rocky on vertual environment (I use the Vertualbox) +Install the operating system of your choice (Debian/Rocky) and configure your system as required +Download any necessary packages and service in your system
+- To setup a virtual computer with either Debian or Rocky on vertual environment (I use the Vertualbox)
+- Install the operating system of your choice (Debian/Rocky) and configure your system as required
+- Download any necessary packages and service in your system

 Bonus Part:
 1. Create new partitions and mount the correct directories to new partitions